-During cycle 0 and cycle 2 we will take regular blood and hair samples to measure the levels of AZD5363 to see how much of the drug is in your blood and hair and to see the effect the drugs are having on your body .
-8 blood samples will be taken at different times over 3 days in each cycle (just before you take the first dose of drug, and then 30 minutes, 1 hour, 2 hours, 4 hours, 8 hours, 24 hours and 48 hours after you have taken the drug).
+During cycle 1 we will take regular blood and hair samples to measure the levels of AZD5363 to see how much of the drug is in your blood and hair and to see the effect the drugs having on your body.
+8 blood samples will be taken at different times over 3 days (just before you take the first dose of drug, and then 30 minutes, 1 hour, 2 hours, 4 hours, 8 hours, 24 hours and 48 hours after you have taken the drug).
 We will collect approximately 2-12 ml or 1-2 teaspoons at each time point.
-2 hair samples will be collected in cycle 0 and cycle 2 (just before you take the first dose of drug and then 4 hours later).

-You will be asked to come to the hospital 11 times during the first 2 cycles of treatment.
-From cycle 3 of treatment you will come every 4 weeks until the trial treatment is no longer helping to stop the growth of your cancer.
+You will be asked to come to the hospital 10 times during the first 12 weeks of treatment.
+From 12 weeks (cycle 4) of treatment you will come every 4 weeks until the trial treatment is no longer helping to stop the growth of your cancer.
 When this happens, you will need to stop taking enzalutamide and AZD5363 and return to hospital 4 weeks later.
 After this your doctor will decide what is the best treatment for you.
 We won't ask you to have any more investigations for the RE-AKT study but would like to continue to collect information about how you are doing.

-The table on the next page shows what will happen at each of your hospital visits;
+The Combination Treatment Schedule Table shows what will happen at each of your hospital visits.

 On the days of your hospital visits you doctor may ask you to be fasted (not eaten anything for 8 hours overnight) and wait to take your morning study drugs until after you have had your blood tests.
-This is because some tests need to be taken before you eat anything and before or after you take your study drugs. drugs exactly as your doctor tells you to.
-It is extremely important that you take the study RE-AKT Patient Information Sheet (phase I - sa faty run-in)
+This is because some tests need to be taken before you eat anything and before or after you take your study drugs.
+It is extremely important that you take the study drugs exactly as your doctor tells you to.